Skip Navigation

 Government

-The High School Assessment (HSA) for Local, State and National (LSN) Government, is an end-of-course tests that measures progress toward Maryland’s High School Core Learning Goals (CLGs) and is part of the graduation requirements.
+The High School Assessment (HSA) for Local, State and National (LSN) Government, is an end-of-course test that measures progress toward Maryland’s High School Core Learning Goals (CLGs) and is part of the graduation requirements.
 Therefore, high school students enrolled in Local, State and National Government must take this high school assessment at the completion of the course.

 ELA